 Established in 1993, the Centre offers a diverse range of student programmes in metropolitan, rural and regional areas of Western Australia.
-We work with approximately 30,000 students each year, either at the Centre or in schools.
+We work with over 35,000 students each year, either at the Centre or in schools.
 Experienced Education Officers, Authors and Illustrators conduct inspiring and interactive workshops, using a range of original manuscripts, preliminary drawings, and artwork.

 Family Open Days are free events held periodically on a Sunday.
 Typically, the Centre's gates are open from 10am to 3pm with scheduled talks by guest Authors and Illustrators.

 On these occasions, the general public has the opportunity to view four picture book exhibitions in our galleries, meet local and interstate Authors and Illustrators, and purchase books and artwork from our Bookshop stocking quality Australian literature for children and young adults.